ricor29/Cryptography/README.md

 Understanding fundamentals

 My notes from learning about cryptography.
 A series of examples of implementing crypto agorithms from the classics, stream/block, and diffie.
-Several books aided this from Implementing Cryptography using python, Real-World Cryptography, and Learn Quantum Computing with Python and Q#.
+Two books aided this from Implementing Cryptography using python, and Real-World Cryptography (Manning).